 10,000 square feet of greenhouses.
 Four greenhouse rooms are used to grow out wheat plants in the doubled haploid process.
 One of the rooms is air-conditioned, providing ideal growing conditions for wheat even in the hottest summer months.
 All four units have automated controls for shade, ventilation and watering.
 The greenhouse portion of the building includes a headhouse in which soil preparation, potting and seed processing occur.

 10,000 square feet of offices.
-The KWIC is home to several tenants: Kansas Wheat Commission, Kansas Association of Wheat Growers, Kansas Wheat Alliance, Heartland Plant Innovations, Earth's Harvest, the Kansas Foundation for Agriculture in the Classroom, Dr. Eric Jackson of General Mills, and Dr. Jesse Poland of the Poland Lab for Wheat Genetics and Germplasm Improvement.
+The KWIC is home to several tenants: Kansas Wheat Commission, Kansas Association of Wheat Growers, Kansas Wheat Alliance, Heartland Plant Innovations, Earth's Harvest, the Kansas Foundation for Agriculture in the Classroom and Dr. Jesse Poland of the Poland Lab for Wheat Genetics and Germplasm Improvement.
 The office portion features a boardroom, large meeting space/classroom and a test kitchen.
 There are 33 employees working at the KWIC.

 The KWIC is also home of the world renowned Wheat Genetics Resource Center.
 The WGRC has established a national and international network to conduct and coordinate genetic studies in wheat.
 The WGRC has also been recently designated as a National Science Foundation Industry/University Cooperative Research Center.
 This is the first I/UCRC focusing on plant sciences.
 The NSF Center is a collaboration between private wheat genetics companies and public universities including K-State, Colorado State and Washington State.
 The goal is to leverage the wide genetic diversity of wheat to improve modern varieties.